policastro/mondrian/README.md

 ## Acknowledgments

-- [Andrey Sitnik](https://github.com/ai) for the website [easings.net](https://easings.net), which I used as reference for implementing the animations.
+- [Andrey Sitnik](https://github.com/ai) for [easings.net](https://easings.net), which I used as reference for implementing the animations.